bitcoin/bitcoin/contrib/tracing/README.md

 [Bitcoin Core USDT documentation]: ../../doc/tracing.md#listing-available-tracepoints

-**WARNING: eBPF programs require root privileges to be loaded into a Linux kernel VM.
-This means the bpftrace and BCC examples must be executed with root privileges.
+**WARNING: eBPF & DTrace programs require root privileges to be loaded into the Linux kernel VM and macOS kernel, respectively.
+This means the bpftrace, BCC and dtrace examples must be executed with root privileges.
 Make sure to carefully review any scripts that you run with root privileges first!**

-### log_p2p_traffic.bt
+### log_p2p_traffic.{bt,d}

-A bpftrace script logging information about inbound and outbound P2P network messages.
+A `bpftrace`/`dtrace` script logging information about inbound and outbound P2P network messages.
 Based on the `net:inbound_message` and `net:outbound_message` tracepoints.

 By default, `bpftrace` limits strings to 64 bytes due to the limited stack size